About

 Pastels help me show my feeling or connection with a subject.
 They make me want to create something mysterious or colorful or exciting and I feel bold while using them.
 For me, they are perfect for creating portraits.
 I love studying the planes of the human face and pastels help me sculpt the form.

-Pastels can also be used with a liquid, like water or alcohol and applied to a surface with a brush to create an underpainting, before marks are made on the surface.
+Pastels can also be used with a liquid, like water or alcohol and applied to a surface like Uart with a brush to create an underpainting, before marks are made on the surface.
 It’s similar to using watercolors and I’m happy with a brush in my hand at this stage.
-Most sanded surfaces allow this, except for LaCarte.
+Most sanded surfaces allow this, except for LaCarte, you can not let a drop of water touch that gorgeous surface.
 Most of my paintings begin with a sketch in soft vine charcoal or wax pencil on a toned surface.
 I rarely start with a white “canvas.”

 Artist leaders in the field say there has been renewed interest in the art world about Pastels as a medium.
 That’s why I like working in them, to me they seem exciting and fresh.
 I’m energized and excited when I see other artist’s work created with Pastel.